 Simultaneously liven up your ponytail and secure your short tresses by weaving a side braid along your temple first.
 You can do it on just one side or on both.
 It will hold the shorter layers of your hair in place, plus it saves your hairdo from being boring or predictable.

-#3: Snub Tail
+23. Snub Tail

 Don’t underestimate the cute factor of a short, stubby ponytail.
 You might not have more than a handful of hair, but that doesn’t mean you can’t pull it back and pull off a funky style.

-#4: Librarian Chic
+24. Librarian Chic

 Softly waving tendrils framing your face, topped off by a short hair ponytail that barely sticks out of the elastic.
 There’s something sweet yet casual about this coiffure.

-#5: High and Flirty
+25. High and Flirty

 Even if your hair only touches the nape of your neck, you can pull it into a medium-high ponytail resembling Cameron’s.
 Slick back all of your hair first, then spray some hairspray, and you probably won’t even need bobby pins.

-#6: At the Crown
+26. At the Crown

 To make shorter ponytails appear longer, you simply have to secure them higher up on your head.
 It sometimes helps to hang your head upside down, then brush all of your hair smooth.

-#7: With Volume
+27. With Volume

 Opt for a low ponytail secured at the nape of your neck, however, and you can create a retro bump of volume at the crown.
 Try this style if you have layers in your hair, as well.

-#8: Short Side Ponytail
+28. Short Side Ponytail

 It’s almost impossible to create a side ponytail if you have short hair because the opposite side usually isn’t long enough.
 Chin- and shoulder-length haircuts still count as “short,” though—kind of.
 The point is, if your hair falls somewhere within that length, you can—and should—pull off a side pony.

-#9: Protective Puff
+29. Protective Puff

 Ponytails are both practical and on-point when you’re growing out your natural hair or simply giving it a breather.
 Show off your curls and coils with a short, puffy ponytail that also reveals how superbly laid your edges are.

-#10: Curly Tail
+30. Curly Tail

 Are you a curly girl?
 Lucky!
 Short hair ponytails do best with curly hair.
 Instead of being stubby or sticking out awkwardly, the short pony is cute and curly.
 Pieces that escape just take the coif to the next level.